Flesland Air Station: Prelude

-The first military air base to serve Bergen was Bergen Naval Air Station, situated on the island of Flatøy in what is today Meland.
+The first military air base to serve Bergen was Bergen Naval Air Station, situated on the island of Flatøy in what is today Alver Municipality.
 Construction was started in 1917 and was commissioned in August 1919.
 It served as one of the four main air stations for the Royal Norwegian Navy Air Service until 1940.
 During the 1930s there were launched plans to build a land airport in Bergen.
-Flesland, which was at the time located in the then independent municipality of Fana, was one alternative.
-The other main alternative was Herdla, the northernmost island in Askøy.
+Flesland, which was at the time located in the then independent Fana Municipality, was one alternative.
+The other main alternative was Herdla, the northernmost island in Askøy Municipality.
 The main disadvantage with Flesland was the topography and that it would not be possible to build longer runways than 800 and 850 m, respectively.

 After the German invasion of Norway in April 1940, the Wehrmacht started looking for a location for an airstrip.
 They were partially in need for a counteraction against British raids and in part in need to protect German ship traffic.
-Four locations were considered: Nesttun, Haukåsmyrene in Åsane, Flesland and Herdla.
+Four locations were considered: Nesttun, Haukåsmyrene (in Åsane Municipality), Flesland, and Herdla.
 The choice of Herdla was taken after a German bomber emergency landed in a field and was later able to take off from there.
 Herdla Airport received two runways, the longest 1000 m.